The Marcellus Policy Fellowship

 Over the course of several months, Marcellus Policy Fellows wrestle with ideas that can animate a prudent foreign policy.
 They hone their writing skills under expert guidance, crafting a detailed policy paper and a related policy memorandum and op-ed.
 All this strengthens their candidacy for roles in an increasingly competitive foreign policy career space.

 The Society selects 8-12 Fellows for each of two cohorts a year.
 The Fellowship is open to current students (graduate and undergraduate) as well as those with 0-2 years of employment in the foreign policy space.
 (Internships and paid internships do not count against the two-year limit, nor does any amount of prior work in other fields.
 For roles that only partially deal with foreign policy, only the portion of time spent on foreign policy counts against the limit.
-Military service counts against the limit only in roles in which the servicemember’s daily duties required using extensive knowledge of foreign policy [such as FAOs or some intelligence roles].)
+Military service counts against the limit only in roles in which the servicemember’s daily duties required using extensive knowledge of foreign policy [such as FAOs or some intelligence roles].
+We are happy to discuss whether you’re eligible for this program.)
 The Fellowship is for those who are in, are pursuing, or intend to pursue in the near future a career shaping U.S. national security policy in fields like government service, the media, academia, think tanks, advocacy, and so forth.
 U.S. citizenship is not required.
 Fellows receive a $750 stipend.
 Sessions are held on Tuesday and Thursday evenings at 7-8 PM ET via Zoom.

-Read the bios of the Spring 2024 Marcellus Policy Fellows here.
+You can read the Spring 2024 Marcellus Policy Analyses here.

 You can read the Fall 2023 Marcellus Policy Analyses here.